 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Physical Therapy, too.
-About 2.4% of those with this major are international students.
+Physical Therapy appeals to people across the globe.
+About 1.8% of those with this major are international students.

 How Much Do Physical Therapy Majors Make?